 1. Don’t buy the metro ticket for the next day – it will simply expire

-2. Don’t pay for the last night of accommodation if your plane leaves early in the morning – better sleep in the airport
+2. Don’t pay for the last night of accommodation if your plane leaves early in the morning – better sleep at the airport

 3. Don’t buy anything from the center of the city – it’s way too expensive